Krol9x/Krol9x/README.md

 <br></br>
 <h4>
-technologies I use on a daily basis:
+Technologies I use on a daily basis:
 </h4>
 <br></br>